wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 #### UX/UI designer

-    Creates designs that are optimised for user interaction based on research, user testing and best practice princples.
-Ieally these designs are both visually exciting and pleasing as well as user friendly.
+    Creates designs that are optimised for user interaction based on research, user testing and best practice principles.
+Ideally these designs are both visually exciting and pleasing as well as user friendly.

 #### Software Architect